Garmin Fenix 8 Review | Cash Grab ❌ 8 cons ✔️ 18 Pros

 Take Out: Garmin Fenix 8 Review

-Once again, Garmin has produced an excellent physical watch, though the visual design and internal components remain similar to previous Fenix models and competitors like the Polar Grit X2.
-While Fenix 8 doesn’t have the aesthetic appeal of watches like the Suunto Race, it excels where it matters most: functionality.
+Once again, Garmin has produced an excellent physical watch, but its internal components remain similar to those of previous Fenix models.
+That aside, it excels where it matters most: functionality.

 Does the Fenix bring anything significantly new?
 Not much.
-However, the in-activity experience remains excellent, and the map functionality has slightly improved.
+However, the in-workout experience remains excellent, and map functionality has seen slight improvements.
 The new dive experience is as thoughtfully designed as Garmin’s other sports profiles, and Garmin continues to offer unrivalled support for third-party sports ecosystems and sensors.
-Every piece of data you rely on is as seamlessly integrated as ever.
+Every piece of data you rely on is seamlessly integrated, as always.

 Despite its strengths, Garmin has added half-baked audio capabilities.
-Unlike the Apple Watch, the Fenix cannot independently make or take calls, depending instead on a smartphone connection.
+Unlike the Apple Watch Ultra, the Fenix cannot independently make or take calls, relying instead on a smartphone connection.
 While the new mic and speaker are steps toward a richer connected experience, the implementation feels clunky.
-The two (!) voice interfaces seem more like tech-driven experiments than customer-focused designs.
+The two voice interfaces seem more like tech-driven experiments than customer-focused designs.
 Even when the audio features work, the sound quality barely passes the ‘meh’ threshold—disappointing for a watch at this price point.

-Garmin’s watch faces have traditionally been a weak spot, with some looking childish and dated.
-However, this has significantly improved with sleek, vibrant faces that offer personalized data-rich complications.
+Garmin’s watch faces have traditionally been a weak spot, with some appearing childish and dated.
+However, this has significantly improved, featuring sleek, vibrant faces that boast personalized, data-rich complications.
 They shine on the latest AMOLED displays, though they are less impressive on older MIP screens.
-That said, the performance of Solar charging has taken a major leap forward, and battery life remains one of Garmin’s core strengths.
+That said, the performance of solar charging has taken a major leap forward, and battery life remains one of Garmin’s core strengths.

-For those looking primarily for a smartwatch rather than a dedicated sports device, the Apple Watch or Pixel Watch may be better options.
-These offer superior smart features and benefits outside of fitness tracking that come from that.
+The Apple Watch Ultra and Samsung Galaxy Watch Ultra may be better options for those looking primarily for a smartwatch rather than a dedicated sports device.
+These offer superior smart features and benefits beyond fitness tracking.
 Many potential Fenix buyers may find themselves better served by these alternatives.
-If the price makes you baulk, the new Fenix E offers the new interface with old tech at a discount.
-If you want a cheaper, prettier watch, many opt for Suunto Race and the low-end Chinese alternative would be the Amazfit T-Rex 3.
+If the price makes you baulk, the new Fenix E offers the updated interface with older tech at a discount.
+If you want a cheaper, prettier watch, many opt for the Suunto Race, while a low-end Chinese alternative would be the Amazfit T-Rex 3.

 The Garmin Fenix 8 remains an exceptional sports watch, unmatched in accuracy and performance for fitness enthusiasts.
 However, if you’re expecting a flawless smartwatch experience, you might be left wanting.
 For those deeply invested in sports and outdoor activities, it’s hard to beat—but the smartwatch experience still lags behind the competition.

-You should be able to get your hands on a Fenix E immediately.
+You should be able to get your hands on a Fenix 8 immediately.
 These links should click through to a choice of retailers in your region and at the latest local prices:

 Garmin Fenix 8 Review - Strength Coach and Workouts